 Another way to reorient your life toward God, is to focus on devotional practices like Bible study and prayer during the season.

 Many do not know where to begin when reading the Bible.
-The Upper Room Daily Devotional Guide and Alive Now will help guide you in this pursuit.
-Each day they provide a scripture passage and wonderfully thought-provoking and spirit-enriching material to read and think about.
+The Upper Room Daily Devotional Guide will help guide you in this pursuit.
+It provides a scripture passage and wonderfully thought-provoking and spirit-enriching material to read and think about each day.

 In the busyness of our everyday lives, prayer can sometimes get squeezed out.
 Lent is a wonderful time to intentionally work toward finding more time in your life for prayer.
 You can experiment with different ways to pray during the season, or really delve into a new-to-you way of praying.
 Enriching your prayer life is a great way to spend Lent.